JoseJuan98/DataPipeline_EnterpriseArchitecture/README.md

 There are three data models:

-- RawData.
+- RawData/Rådata.
 Main/center table of the database design in star, which stores the data without changes of the organization.
-- Normalised model.
+- Normalised model/Normeserte.
 Used by other services of the organization.
 The transformations of the data to create this model have dependencies with the RawData model.
 - Archi model.
 Model that represents the data in a ArchiMate language to be able to export this data to build a Enterprise Architecture Model into the tool Archi, used by the organization.The transformations of the data to create this model have dependencies with the Normalised model.